Sora-yx/SADX-Randomizer/README.md

 Sonic Adventure DX Randomizer is a mod for the PC Disc and Steam version (with BetterSADX) of Sonic Adventure DX.
 This mod load random characters into random stages in a random order with some custom layout to make them beatable.

+Note: I do not recommend using the Dreamcast Conversion mod with the Randomizer, as it can add some bugs.

 Download
 --------